NenadP/coder_dojo_html/README.md

 In pdf folder, there are each week pdf presentation documents

-The course was held in January - February 2016, organised by [Coder Dojo Greystones](http://coderdojogreystones.com/), part od the [Coder Dojo](https://coderdojo.com/)
+There are 2 sets of course files, for 2015 and 2016 Both courses wereorganised by [Coder Dojo Greystones](http://coderdojogreystones.com/), part od the [Coder Dojo](https://coderdojo.com/)

 Course was led by [Nenad Pantic](http://www.nenadpantic.com/) as a lead mentor,